Trespass: Trespass to land

 No trespassing lawn signs are common in many countries.

 Trespass to land involves the "wrongful interference with one's possessory rights in [real] property".
 It is not necessary to prove that harm was suffered to bring a claim, and is instead actionable per se.
 While most trespasses to land are intentional, British courts have held liability holds for trespass committed negligently.
 Similarly, some American courts will find liability for unintentional intrusions only where such intrusions arise under circumstances evincing negligence or involve a highly dangerous activity.
 Exceptions exist for entering land adjoining a road unintentionally (such as in a car accident), as in River Wear Commissioners v Adamson.

 In some jurisdictions, trespass while in possession of a firearm, which may include a low-power air weapon without ammunition, constitutes a more grave crime of armed trespass.
-In the UK, some trespassing is criminal, for example, if a person trespasses intentionally and intimidates, obstructs or disrupts the lawful activity of others, it is considered aggrevated trespass and is a punishable offence, as specified in the Criminal Justice and Public Order Act 1994.
+In the UK, some trespassing is criminal, for example, if a person trespasses intentionally and intimidates, obstructs or disrupts the lawful activity of others, it is considered aggravated trespass and is a punishable offence, as specified in the Criminal Justice and Public Order Act 1994.

 The Government of Saskatchewan, in Canada, passed The Trespass to Property Amendment Regulations Act in 2025, that makes it easier to deal with problems such as public intoxication and drug use, by automatically considering this as trespassing in public spaces, including when it occurs within businesses, without having to seek further information from the owners of the premises.